Pilgrimage Tourism – The Arcadian Monasteries

-The Monastery of Philosophos, one of the most famous Arcadian Monasteries, lies in the western part of the Lousios gorge and was founded at the middle of the 17th century.
+The Monastery of Philosophos is one of the most famous Arcadian Monasteries.
+It lies in the western part of the Lousios gorge.
+And it was founded at the middle of the 17th century.
 The new Monastery has replaced the older Byzantine Monastery.

-The “catholicon” (main church) is a cross-in-square domed church of the composite, four-column type, with plain facades and poor brickwork decoration.
-The wall paintings inside the church are dated to 1663 and are the work of Victor, a representative of the Cretan School.
+The “catholicon” (main church) is a cross-in-square domed church of the composite, four-column type; with plain facades and poor brickwork decoration.
+The wall paintings inside the church date back to 1663.
+They are the work of Victor, a representative of the Cretan School.
 The church has also an impressive wooden-carved iconostasis.

-The new catholicon was built by the monks of the new monastery and was painted at the expense of Mavraidis Pasha from Stemnitsa.
-From the mid-17th to the mid-18th century the new monastery housed the school of the Gortyn clergy, which was attended by important people of the Church (e.g. Patriarch Gregory V).
+The new catholicon was built by the monks of the new monastery.
+And it was painted at the expense of Mavraidis Pasha from Stemnitsa.
+From the mid-17th to the mid-18th century the new monastery housed the school of the Gortyn clergy.
+Important people of the Church (e.g. Patriarch Gregory V) attended this school.